 The Civil Service Fast Stream is an accelerated training scheme for graduates wishing to join the Civil Service.
 For more detail, visit the website.

-Banks are keen to recruit law graduates, as are building societies, stockbrokers and related professions.
+Banks are keen to recruit law graduates, as are building societies, stockbrokers, insurance companies and related professions.
 Those who thrive in a competitive and high-pressure environment may find a financial services or City career attractive and well worth investigating.
 Most of the leading financial institutions offer summer work placement programmes, which are a good starting point for you to explore this as a career option.

 Similarly, many accountancy firms recruit law students to specialise in tax work because, arguably, there are few differences between the job of a tax accountant and a tax lawyer.

 Accountancy exams are tough but the potential rewards – both professional and financial – are excellent.
 A move into accountancy also offers the opportunity to branch out into other careers (with positions in industry, management and consultancy).
 For further details of careers in accountancy, contact the Institute of Chartered Accountants in England and Wales or the Chartered Institute of Taxation.
 For a comprehensive list of accountancy terms, see the Arnold Hill & Co glossary.

 Most insurance companies will find a legal training extremely valuable in their claims departments, especially so if you have a background in insurance law or have taken an insurance paper/module at university or law school.
 Many of the skills required to succeed in the law – meticulous attention to detail, methodical approach to problems, excellent client skills – will transfer very neatly to the insurance industry.
 For more detail on how to become a part of the insurance industry, contact the Association of British Insurers or the British Insurance Law Association.